blockchainsllc/in3-docs/docs/api-c.md

 int min_bytes_len(uint64_t val);
 ```

-Calculate the minimum number of bytes to represents the len.
+Calculate the minimum number of bytes to represent the len.

 arguments:
 ```eval_rst